carlferr/HOME-BIO/README.md

 ### 3.1 Prepare the Config file

 Before run SHOME-BIO, manually change the "config_file.txt".
 In this way, it is possible to choose the correct options for your analysis.
+The user can modify this file following the written examples.
+For some options is mandatory a complete path, while others just require a "yes" or "no".
+Only the "Adapter" option requires a sequence to use as adapter during the trimming step.

 ### 3.2 - Download the databases